Across Europe, Museums Rethink What To Do With Their African Art Collections

 For decades, Congolese leaders have asked for these objects to be returned.
 Most of their requests, and those by African countries to other museums, have been refused — with some exceptions, particularly for human remains.

-But recent events in Europe have raised the possibility of returns at a much larger scale.
+But recent events in Europe have raised the possibility of repatriations at a much larger scale.
 In addition to the plans announced in Germany, last year French President Emmanuel Macron commissioned a study of how much African art French museums are holding and to make recommendations about what to do with it.

-Senegalese economist Felwine Sarr, one of the authors, says the problem is that you can't lend people an object that you basically stole from them.
+Senegalese economist Felwine Sarr is one of the study's authors.
+"The problem is you can't lend people an object that fundamentally belongs to them," he says.

 The study recommended the return of a wide range of objects taken during the colonial period by force — or where there's simply no documentation of consent.
 The report got mixed reviews in France, where Sarr estimates there are at least 90,000 African items in museums.

 The vast majority are in just one, the state-owned Quai Branly in Paris.
 Its director, Stéphane Martin, said in an interview with radio station Europe 1 that restitution shouldn't be a dirty word,but that the report was too drastic: "Museums should not be the hostages of the unhappy history of colonialism," he said.